slipstream/SlipStreamDocumentation/docs/advanced_tutorial/lamp-demo.rst

 .. admonition:: EXERCISES

+   1. Deploy the LAMP example and make sure that the application shows the request statistics and that the load balancer switches between nodes.
-   1. Turn off the Apache server on one of the web front ends.
-The command is "service apache2 stop".
+   2. Turn off the Apache server on one of the web front ends.
+The command is ``service apache2 stop``.
 Then click the read/write buttons to verify that only one web front-end is responding.
-   2. Kill one of the MongoDB nodes and verify that writes to the database will work correctly.
+   3. Kill one of the MongoDB nodes and verify that writes to the database will work correctly.
-   3. Kill a second MongoDB node.
+   4. Kill a second MongoDB node.
 In this case, the database should stop responding because it has fallen below its configured quorum of two nodes.